AmphenolAdvancedSensors/Telaire/README.md

 T6713, T6703, T6793 all covered.

-Values can be viewed on SPI based OLED display.
+Values can be viewed on SPI based OLED display and are sent to serial port.